ApryseSDK/webviewer-salesforce/README.md

-# How to Add a PDFTron WebViewer to Salesforce as a Lightning Web Component
+# How to Add an Apryse WebViewer to Salesforce as a Lightning Web Component
-This project contains the source code for this [blog post](https://www.pdftron.com/blog/webviewer/add-pdf-viewer-editor-to-salesforce-as-lwc/) or you can [watch a video](https://youtu.be/NdRg-RnlC5g) instead.
+This project contains the source code for this [blog post](https://apryse.com/blog/webviewer/add-pdf-viewer-editor-to-salesforce-as-lwc-v2) or you can [watch a video](https://youtu.be/NdRg-RnlC5g) instead.

 ![WebViewer][webviewer]